maxamillion32/stamplay-aboutme/README.md

 Now let's add the tasks that will define the server side of our app.
 For our app we want that:

-### When a new user submits the contact form of an About page, send an email to the page owner
+### On contact form submit, send an email to the page owner

 Trigger : Form - On Submit